alaindet/learn-go/notes/arrays-slices.md

 - The **nil slice** is a slice without a backing array

 - Any *slice expression* (e.g. `s[0:4]`) returns a new slice based on the same *backing array*

+## `append()`
+- When using `append()` to add an element to a slice, Go expands the backing array by recreating it with a length equal to the next power of 2
+- For example, adding an element to a slice of size 4 will expand the backing array to size 8, not just 5
+- `append()` is not very efficient when adding a lot of elements to a slice